 → Writing Prompt 9: You’re in a store with your friend when you see him steal a candy bar and some gum.
 You think he might get caught and don’t want to get in trouble just by being with him.
 What would you do?

 Prompts for Writing About Leadership Continue

 → Writing Prompt 11: You may have heard the expression, “he’s a born leader.”
 Do you think that’s true?
-Is someone a born leader or can he be taught to be a leader?
+Is someone a born leader or was he taught the skills of leadership throughout his life?
 If you think it’s a skill which can be taught, what types of things can a person do to learn leadership skills?
 Write an essay giving several examples.

 → Writing Prompt 12: Describe what it takes for a person to earn your respect.
-Clearly, we all admire someone for their leadership skills.
 It might be a teacher, friend or family member.
-Therefore, pick one person whom you admire for their leadership skills and write about the traits that make them special and how they have influenced you in some way.
+Pick one person whom you admire for their leadership skills and write about the traits that make them special and how they have influenced you in some way.

 → Writing Prompt 13: You have been chosen to represent your school at an international conventions for students to be held in Paris, France.
-Consequently, write a letter to the editor of your local paper explaining the prestigious award and what you will be discussing with the other students.
+Therefore, you have been asked to write a letter to the editor of your local paper explaining the prestigious award and what you will be discussing with the other students.

 → Writing Prompt 14: Write a letter to someone in your past that really made a difference in your life.
 Describe a specific experience that you remember vividly.
 Thank this person for taking the time to care about you.